doshi-kevin/WaveSplit/README.md

-# Enhanced Audio Denoiser
+# WaveSplit - Advanced Audio Denoiser

-An advanced implementation of NVIDIA's CleanUNet audio denoising model with novel enhancements for improved speech clarity and noise reduction.
+An advanced implementation of CleanUNet audio denoising model with novel enhancements for superior speech clarity and noise reduction.

 ## Overview

-This project extends the capabilities of the base CleanUNet model by incorporating several innovative techniques:
+WaveSplit transforms the way audio denoising works by intelligently adapting to different noise environments while preserving the natural characteristics of speech.
+Our approach achieves significant improvements over baseline models by incorporating several innovative techniques:

 1. **Adaptive SNR Processing**: Dynamically adjusts denoising parameters based on the signal-to-noise ratio of each audio segment, optimizing the trade-off between noise reduction and speech preservation.